Stimming (musician): Music

-In 2025, Stimming released his ninth album Friedrich via his own label Stimming Recordings, including two standout singles "Keys Don't Match" (featuring Dominique Fricot) and "Lucky Me", both of which were released beforehand.
+In 2025, Stimming released his ninth album Friedrich via his own label Stimming Recordings, including two standout singles "Keys Don´t Match" (Note: Major music sources—e.g. Spotify, Deezer, SoundCloud, but not Bandcamp—display the track's name with the Unicode acute accent mark as an apostrophe.) (featuring Dominique Fricot) and "Lucky Me", both of which were released beforehand.
 The album features two vocalists SALOMEA and Dominique Fricot.
-Stimming has also opened up an official remix contest for his track "Keys Don't Match", later posting about the event on social media.
+Stimming has also opened up an official remix contest for his track "Keys Don´t Match", later posting about the event on social media.
 The event was due on May 7.
-This led to the release of Keys Don't Match in July the same year, featuring a selection of seven remixes of "Keys Don't Match" each introduced by different artists.
-During an interview with Kyle Marno on Soundspace, Stimming chose "Keys Don't Match" since "…I knew this track was a goldmine for a remixer – strong vocals, interesting harmonic possibilities, and medium tempo".
+This led to the release of Keys Don´t Match in July the same year, featuring a selection of seven remixes of "Keys Don´t Match" each introduced by different artists.
+During an interview with Kyle Marno on Soundspace, Stimming chose "Keys Don´t Match" since "…I knew this track was a goldmine for a remixer – strong vocals, interesting harmonic possibilities, and medium tempo".

 Stimming has also released various remixes for the likes of Claude VonStroke, Nina Kraviz, Stephan Bodzin and Robert Babicz, Marc Romboy, Kiasmos and deadmau5 amongst others.
 Stimming worked with the South African vocalist Lazarusman early in his career earning him a loyal fan base in the country, where he frequently performs and visit.

 Stimming has cited DJ Krush and Amon Tobin as influences on his music.